yambo-code/yambopy/docs/source/tutorial.rst

 The main variables are:

-* FFTGvecs: Global cutoff
+    ``FFTGvecs``: Global cutoff

-* BndsRnXp: Number of bands in the calculation of the dielectric function (PPA).
+    ``BndsRnXp``: Number of bands in the calculation of the dielectric function (PPA).

-* NGsBlkXp: Cutoff of the dielectric function.
+    ``NGsBlkXp``: Cutoff of the dielectric function.

-* GbndRnge: Self-energy.
+    ``GbndRnge``: Self-energy.
 Number of bands.

 The convergence with the k-grid is done after these variables are converged and in principle is also independent of them.
 The convergence is set with a dictionary in which we choose the parameter and the values.
 Be aware of setting the right units and format for each parameter.

 .. code-block:: python